Excelsior Township School District 1

 The district was established in 1875.

 The district has 17 sqmi of area.

 Operations

 In 2010 there were fifty students, the highest enrollment within a ten-year span.
 As of 2016 there were forty students, with twenty-five of them living outside of the district boundaries and attending Excelsior due to the school of choice program; some choose the school due to the low student-teacher ratio.
 That year there was a combined superintendent and principal, as well as three teachers and one teacher's aide/janitor/counselor.

 As of 2016 the yearly budget is $450,000.
 The district operates a single school bus and provides laptops and iPads, but does not have a regular cafeteria service.

 The school does not offer athletics, so students may participate in athletic teams at schools operated by Kalkaska Public Schools and Mancelona Public Schools.

-The Traverse Bay Area Intermediate School District supports the district.
+The Northwest Educational Services, formerly the Traverse Bay Area Intermediate School District, supports the district.